With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreCrestwood Behavioral Health Center Solano is a mental health clinic in Vallejo, CA, located at 2201 Tuolumne Street, 94589 zip code area.
 Crestwood Behavioral Health Center Solano provides hospital inpatient treatment.
-Crestwood Behavioral Health Center Solano offers psychotropic medication, dialectical behavior therapy and behavior modification to adults, seniors 65 or older and young adults.
-Additional services offered at Crestwood Behavioral Health Center Solano include suicide prevention services, education services and chronic disease/illness management.
+Crestwood Behavioral Health Center Solano offers activity therapy, dialectical behavior therapy and behavior modification to adults, young adults and seniors 65 or older.
+Additional services offered at Crestwood Behavioral Health Center Solano include education services, chronic disease/illness management and suicide prevention services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.